Specialty

 psychologists

-testing, to advise people on how to deal with problems of everyday
+Counseling psychologists advise people on how to deal with problems of

-different stages of life.
-They work in settings such as university
+social disorders.
+They work in settings such as university or crisis

-counseling centers, hospitals, and individual or group practices.
+counseling centers, hospitals, rehabilitation centers, and individual or

 School